Health Law Lawyers Representing Retirement Homes Before the Retirement Homes Regulatory Authority

 - Responding to complaints by residents or family members;

 - Responding to allegations of breaches of the Residents’ Bill of Rights’;

 - Responding to allegations of improper or incompetent treatment or care; and

 - Responding to allegations of abuse or neglect.

 For Expert Representation Before the Retirement Homes Regulatory Authority

 The trusted health lawyers at Wise Health Law provide legal guidance, support, and advocacy to operators of retirement homes in Ontario and their employees.
-With offices in both Toronto and Oakville, we are easily accessible.
+With an office in Oakville, Ontario, we are easily accessible.
 Contact us online, or at 416-915-4234 for a consultation.